onflow/flow/flips/20220203-capability-controllers.md

 ### Unexpected revocation

-If the issuer creates a capability **A** and gives it to Alice and creates a capability **B** and gives it to Bob.
+Let's say the issuer creates a capability **A** and gives it to Alice then creates a capability **B** and gives it to Bob.
 Alice then copies her capability creating **A'** and gives it to Charlie, creating the following situation:

 - Alice: has **A**
 - Bob: has **B**